-Republicans say they don’t like the rule that requires Insurance companies to spend 80 percent of the premiums they collect on healthcare.
+Republicans say they don’t like a rule that requires insurance companies to spend 80 percent of the premiums they collect on healthcare.
 They say limiting private health insurance companies to profits that do not exceed 20 percent of spending is unfair to business.

 The truth is, limiting profits to a percentage of spending rewards fraud, corruption, inefficiency, waste, and monopoly drug prices.

 Why?
 Because the more heath insurance companies spend, the more profits they can collect.

 If an insurance company collects $1 million in premiums, the company is limited to profits of $200,000.
 If the company collects $2 million in premiums and can spend $1.6 million on its clients medical expenses, it can have profits of $400,000.

 Therefore, every dollar spent on fraud, corruption, inefficiency, waste, and monopoly drug prices lets for-profit insurance companies put more profits in their pockets.
 Which is why health insurance companies love monopoly drug prices.

 Where do they get the extra revenue to pay for the corruption and fraud that lets them make greater profits?
 By increasing the premiums paid by American businesses that cover all or part of their employees’ health insurance premiums.